cylenia/dotfiles/readme.md

 ## requirements
 the status bar has a player module, which requires playerctl.
 if you don't have playerctl, the bar will still work, but that module will not.

+## credits
+big credits to catppuccin since all my configs use their color scheme :3
+specificially the mocha one